DeFiCh/defichain.com/content/white-paper.en.md

 ### Transferable Debts and Receivables

-The DeFi Blockchain will offer a set of calls to work with transferable debts and receivables.
+DeFiChain will offer a set of calls to work with transferable debts and receivables.
 In the centralized finance world, debts and accounts receivable can only be managed through financial institutions that handle loans.
 The lack of transparency of these transferable debts was one of the factors leading to the financial crisis of 2008.

 For small and medium enterprises, this can be a particularly powerful tool.
 For example, Jane’s widget factory supplies widgets to a large car manufacturer, but the car manufacturer pays for those widgets on a basis of invoice +60.
 Meanwhile, Jane has to pay for the materials to produce the widgets, and, of course, regular salaries to her workers on a monthly or weekly basis.
 The car manufacturer will pay the invoice, but not in time for Jane to pay all of her expenses.
 Without Defi, Jane needs to go to the bank and pay whatever interest rates they demand, because she has no alternatives.
 The transferable receivables function would allow anyone to offer Jane a loan based on the receivables.
 Since many people would be able to see that the car manufacturer is a low-risk customer, and that they will pay their invoices, anyone who wants can make an offer to Jane for a better rate than the bank, creating a competitive market for debts and receivables based on the real risk and market assessment of that risk.
 Jane now can get a loan with great rates, and the lenders, likewise get excellent returns on their loans, despite the fact that they are loaning the money for only 30-60 days.

 Blockchain adds transparency to the exchange of debts and loans based on receivables or other types of financial promises.
-The DeFi Blockchain will include the capability for organizations to create smart contracts that allow straightforward investment in such assets, so that peer-to-peer loans can be made without the need for a financial institution to guarantee these types of financial assets.
+DeFiChain will include the capability for organizations to create smart contracts that allow straightforward investment in such assets, so that peer-to-peer loans can be made without the need for a financial institution to guarantee these types of financial assets.

 ### Decentralized Non-Collateralized Debt